serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 We defined a CastList property that will accept a *List* of MovieCastRow objects.
 The type of *Field* class that is used for such row list properties is *RowListField*.

-By adding *[SetFieldFlags(FieldFlags.ClientSide)]* attribute, we specified that this field is not available directly in database table, thus can't be selected through simple SQL queries.
+By adding *[NotMapped]* attribute, we specified that this field is not available directly in database table, thus can't be selected through simple SQL queries.
 It is analogous to an unmapped field in other ORM systems.

 Now, when you click the Save button, you will not get an error.